 Multipass - First Pass:

-No matter which codec you assigned, click OK in the codec settings window to save changes.
 Press the Convert now! button in the main window and wait until the analysis process is completed:

-Step 6: Prepare for the final stage of multi-pass conversionNote: the second (and the final) stage uses the statistics file information obtained during the first stage.
+Note: the second (and the final) stage uses the statistics file information obtained during the first stage.
 That's why if you assigned your own directory for the statistics file, be sure the file still exists there before starting the actual conversion otherwise no multi–pass conversion will be applied.
-Open the codec settings window again:

 Drop down the Encoding type combo box and choose the Twopass - 2nd pass option.
 You can define which criterion is a limiting factor – bitrate or the file size.
 The button labeled as Bitrate is shown by default.
 Set a necessary value: